TaleStation/TaleStation/README.md

-## talestation, a /TG/ Station downstream.
+## TaleStation, a /TG/ Station downstream.

 A work in progress.